TheRenegadeCoder/sample-programs-website/docs/projects/minimum-spanning-tree/python/index.md

 if __name__ == '__main__':
     # test()
     main()

 ```

 {% endraw %}

-[Minimum Spanning Tree](https://sampleprograms.io/projects/minimum-spanning-tree) in [Python](https://sampleprograms.io/languages/python) was written by:
+Minimum Spanning Tree in [Python](https://sampleprograms.io/languages/python) was written by:

 - Jeremy Grifski
 - Yuchuan Liu

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 22:17:17.
-The solution was first committed on Oct 14 2019 21:01:04.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution